cerb/cerb.github.io/privacy.md

 # Resolving Complaints

+We are subject to the jurisdiction of the Federal Trade Commission.

-If you have concerns about the way WGM is handling your User Personal Information, please let us know immediately.
+If you have concerns about the way WGM is handling your personal data, please let us know immediately.
 You may email us directly at [team@cerb.ai](mailto:team@cerb.ai) with the subject line "Privacy Shield Concerns."
 We will respond within 45 days at the latest.

 ### Dispute Resolution Process